ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   max_threads
-    Maximum number of threads the user can have concurrently active.
+    Specifies the maximum number of threads the user can have concurrently active.

     Value between 0 and 100,000.

-    A value of \-1 sets this field to NONE.
+    Set this to :literal:`\-1` to remove the user\-specific limit (NOTHREADSMAX).
+This allows the system default from BPXPRMxx to apply.

     This option is mutually exclusive with :literal:`delete`.